Druue/OOP_Project/docs/agendas/client-meeting.md

 # Users
-Most interaction with the application will be done via users.
+Most interaction with the application will be done via it's users.
 These require an account, and depending on their permission level are able to interact with different parts of the application.

 ## Authentication & Signup
 A person is able to create an account.
 This can only be done using a TU Delft mail address, as the application is intended for internal use only.
 When signing up, a person must provide the following information: